AML Onboarding & VOI

 As a result, proactive prevention strategies when managing sensitive information is highly critical.
 A recommended starting point is to familiarise yourself with what protection your technology providers have in place.

-The reliance of technology in Family Law cases is growing.
-While virtual consultations and court hearings have become the norm, other AI and legal tech tools are emerging and revolutionising the space.
+The reliance of technology in family law cases is growing.
+While virtual consultations and court hearings have become the norm, other AI and legal tech tools are emerging and transforming the space.

 Technologies can help increase automation, while saving time and money.
 For example, our Family Court solution prioritises convenience and ease for its user by establishing a single destination to electronically lodge court filings, documents and/or synchronise matters against cases.
 Integrated with the Commonwealth Courts Portal, it saves critical time by helping to pre-fill applications and reducing the need to continuously check party information.